Ibrahim Imoro: Asante Kotoko

-In December 2019, Imoro was signed by Asante Kotoko from Thunder FC after training with the team for two weeks, on a 4-year long-term contract ahead of the 2019–20 season.
-On 22 December 2019, he won his first trophy with the club, after Asante Kotoko defeated their rivals Hearts of Oak by 2–1 victory in the President's Cup.
+In December 2019, Imoro joined Asante Kotoko on a three-year contract ahead of the 2019–20 Ghana Premier League season.
+On 22 December 2019, he won his first trophy with the club, after Asante Kotoko defeated rivals Hearts of Oak 2–1 in the President's Cup.
+He made 11 league appearances and scored once during his first season with the club before the campaign was cancelled due to the COVID-19 pandemic.